Skip to Content

 Propagating calico kitten succulents

-I’ll provide a quick overview here, but if you really want to dig into this topic, check out my post on propagating succulents from leaves and cuttings.
+I’ll provide a quick overview here, but if you really want to dig into this topic, check out my tutorial on propagating succulents from leaves and cuttings.
 Calico kitten succulents can be propagated both ways.
 As with other succulents, propagating from a stem cutting is fastest and easiest.

 Succulents are extremely prolific growers in the right conditions, often shooting out rogue roots from bare areas on their stems.
 If you have a cutting that already has some of these roots sprouting, that’s a great sign that your propagation will be a success.
 Simply cut off a piece of your plant and let the cut end harden over.
 Just a few days should be fine.